George W. Neighbor Jr. Memorial Scholarship

 Click the link below if you wish to donate to the Carol De Forest Grant Fund.

 - The applicant must be a full-time student completing his or her undergraduate or graduate degree at a regionally accredited institution located in the Northeastern U.S. (New England, New Jersey, New York, and Pennsylvania).

 - The applicant must be majoring in a natural, allied or forensic science.

 - The student must have a research advisor who is a faculty member at the student’s academic institution.

 Applicants must complete the application and submit with the required attachments.
-All documents must be submitted electronically.
 All submissions must be received and completed by April 30th.
 The deadline is firm with no extension.
-Please submit application and all accompanying documents electronically to .
+Please submit application and all accompanying documents electronically in a single PDF titled (CDF_Last Name_First Name) to .

 Meritorious Service Award

 Nominate a fellow NEAFS member whom for the annual Meritorious Service Award